michelemadonna/dotfiles/Readme.md

 ```sh
 ln -s $HOME/.dotfiles/ghostty $HOME/.config/
 ```
 Restart Ghostty for the changes to take effect.
-On macOS, you may also want to adjust `System Settings -> Appearance -> Show Scroll Bars -> Select "When scrolling"`.

 > ⚠️ **Mouse Reporting:** by default, Ghostty is configured to transparently report mouse events to terminal applications.
 You can hold down the <kbd>Shift</kbd> key to bypass mouse reporting temporarily

 > ⚠️ **Copying Text from Terminal Applications:** in Ghostty, if standard copy doesn't work inside an app like tmux, **hold the <kbd>Shift</kbd> key while selecting text with your mouse, then press <kbd>Cmd</kbd> + <kbd>C</kbd>**.
 This bypasses the application's mouse handling and lets the OS capture the text.